 In addition to the Council, we deem the Perth and Kinross Integration Joint Board ("IJB") to be significant in the context of the group audit.
 KPMG is the auditor of the IJB.
-Further details regarding our approach can be found at page 15.
+Further details regarding our approach can be found at page 18.
+The group accounts do not include the Council's share of the Tayside and Central Scotland Transport Partnership ("Tactran") on the grounds of materiality.

-Page 15 and Appendix six
+Page 18 and Appendix six